How to Keep Score in Baseball

 1. Setting Up the Scorecard

-Before the game begins, prepare a scorecard by drawing a grid with two columns – one for the home team and one for the visiting team.
+Before the game begins, prepare a scorecard by drawing a grid with two columns–one for the home team and another for the visiting team.
 Each column represents the progress of the respective team.
 List the player names in their designated positions in the lineup.

 2. Scoring a Base Hit